tchoi8/tchoi8.github.io/_posts/2014-02-17-memory-class.md

+---
+layout: post
+title: To remember and forget
+excerpt: How can we learn to remember and how can we learn to forget
+tags:
+- teaching
+- memory
+categories:
+- teaching
+---
 *This is a work in progress proposal for a series of lecture and workshop.
 The series will be ideally hosted at a higher level academic institution or art space in collaboration with research labs.
 This series is an attempt to explore how human brain works in relation to computational technology.*

 **How can we learn to remember and how can we learn to forget?**